-Develop your creative vision and get a fresh perspective on design on our full-time Interior Design degree at Cambridge School of Art.
+Develop your creative vision and get a fresh perspective on design by studying our full-time Interior Design degree at Cambridge School of Art, ARU.
 Choose to study abroad for one semester, go on field trips and get ongoing support to find work placements.
 Discover the relationships between design, experience and narrative to become a unique interior designer with a distinctive creative voice.

 The lecturers here are very helpful; they're like family.